noura2tarek/shopping_app_interface/README.md

 Notes:
 ---------------------------------------------------
-Note 1 ---> the sign up page task in the same repository in branch sign_up_feature.
+- Note 1 ---> the sign up page task in the same repository in branch sign_up_feature.
-Note 2 ---> the animation task in the same repository in branch animation.
+- Note 2 ---> the animation task in the same repository in branch animation.
-Note 3 ---> the localization task in the same repository in branch localization.
+- Note 3 ---> the localization task in the same repository in branch localization.
+- Note 4 ---> the firebase auth task in the same repository in branch login_with_Firebase_feature.